archna13/Amazon-Product-Recommendation-System/README.md

 # Amazon-Product-Recommendation-System
- Advanced product recommendation system for Amazon using machine learning techniques.
+ Developed an advanced product recommendation system for Amazon using machine learning techniques.
+The project involved designing and implementing recommendation algorithms to suggest products based on user preferences, purchase history, and browsing behavior.
+Utilized data preprocessing, feature engineering, and model evaluation to enhance recommendation accuracy.
+Integrated the system into a user-friendly interface, providing personalized product suggestions and improving user experience.
+Demonstrated proficiency in data science, machine learning, and software development for e-commerce applications.